sambe/json-stream-transform/README.md

 # Transforming JSON Stream-Based

+Json-stream-transform is a Scala-based library to apply changes to the structure of a JSON document, while streaming it from an input to an output stream.
+It is an ideal basis to implement an automated migration for JSON documents in any system using Scala.
+There is also a Scala-based DSL for specifying the structural changes in a self-documenting, declarative style.

 ## Does the following apply to you?
 - You have persisted JSON data and you'd like to migrate it along with the application?
 - Simple solutions don't work because some of the JSON documents are too big to keep in memory?